kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 - EFS has lifecycle management
 - EFS security is controlled by security groups
 - EFS is inside a subnet
+- Amazon FSx For Lustre is a high-performance file system for fast processing of workloads
+- Amazon FSx for Windows File Server is a fully managed Microsoft Windows file system with full support for the SMB protocol

 ![efs](./images/efs.png)